Financial Samurai

 Related: How Much Should You Have Saved In Your 401k By Age

-If you earn under $86,370 / $172,750, you are in the maximum 24% marginal federal income tax bracket I recommend for contributing to a Roth IRA.
-A 24% federal marginal income tax bracket is a reasonable rate to pay.
+If you earn under $103,350 as a single or $206,700 as a married couple in 2025, you are in the maximum 22% marginal federal income tax bracket I recommend for contributing to a Roth IRA.
+A 22% federal marginal income tax bracket is a reasonable rate to pay up front.

-After you make over $140,000 as an individual or $208,000 as a married couple for 2021, you can’t contribute to a Roth IRA.
-You can contribute the max if you earn $125,000 or less as an individual or $198,000 or less as a married couple.
+After you make over $165,000 as an individual or $246,000 as a married couple for 2025, you can't contribute to a Roth IRA, not even a little bit.
 It is still unknown how the government comes up with such arbitrary amounts, independent of location.

 Don’t they know that San Francisco is much more expensive than Des Moines?
 Contributing to a Roth IRA is particularly useful for those who are on the hunt for sugar mammas or sugar dads.
 If your prey actually proposes, then contribute as much as you can during the engagement before it’s too late.